Reena was 37 years old, had polycystic ovaries (PCOS/PCOD), and weighed 156 Kilograms (344 lbs).

 Our experts determined that the couple needed psychological support just as much as they needed the right fertility treatment.
 After several joint and individual counselling sessions, Reena was put on a special protocol for PCOD treatment.
 Our nutritionist designed a tailor-made weight-loss program to help her achieve optimum weight loss.
 Under close monitoring by Dr. Manika Khanna at each step, she underwent one cycle of IVF and ET (Embryo Transfer) and conceived in the very first attempt.

-After successful IVF treatment at Gaudium Infertility Clinic Delhi, Reena delivered two healthy babies in December 2014.
+After successful IVF treatment at Gaudium IVF Clinic Delhi, Reena delivered two healthy babies in December 2014.
 Her PCOD and weight loss treatments were continued post-delivery.
 Today she is a healthy mother of two.

 Untreated PCOS/PCOD in overweight women can lead to severe infertility which can take longer to treat.
 Therefore, seeking timely medical support is crucial to increase your chances of conceiving through IVF.